codegouvfr/codegouvfr-consolidate-data/README.md

    ../codegouvfr-fetch-data/* .`  If you skip this step, the input files will be fetched from [code.gouv.fr](https://code.gouv.fr).

-2. Launch the command `clj -M:run`, the following files will be made available in the project directory:
+2. Launch the command `clj -M:run`.

-- deps-orgas.json
-- deps-repos-sim.json
-- deps-repos.json
-- deps-top.json
-- deps-total.json
-- deps.json
-- orgas.json
-- repos-deps.json
-- repos.json
-- reuses.json
-- latest.xml

 # Get the data